A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Surveys, Scope, and Search Strategy

 \section{Existing Surveys, Scope, and Search Strategy}

 While there are several survey papers reviewing counting methods present in the computer vision literature, most of them concentrate on specific object categories, with a particular emphasis on crowd counting.
 The most cited survey is~\cite{DBLP:journals/prl/SindagiP18}.
 In this work, Sindagi et al. revised the papers up to 2017 in detail, focusing on crowd counting and considering both traditional methodologies and techniques based on convolutional neural networks.
 Furthermore, they described the most used crowd counting datasets, presenting and discussing the results obtained against these benchmarks.
 More recently, Li et al. published a similar, more updated survey in~\cite{DBLP:journals/paa/LiHZLL21}, retracing the last 20 years of object counting, mainly focusing on crowd counting with density estimation using convolutional neural networks.
-A plethora of other surveys or short surveys have been published over the last few years: a non-exhaustive list includes~\cite{DBLP:journals/corr/abs-2003-12783,DBLP:journals/bdcc/GouiaaAS21,PATWAL20232448,DBLP:journals/ijon/BaiMC22,DBLP:journals/ivc/KhanMH23,10.1007/978-981-15-4409-5_76,DBLP:journals/sensors/HassenMT22,DBLP:journals/mta/YangZ23,DBLP:journals/itc/HaoDMLF23,DBLP:journals/ijon/FanZZLZW22}.
-Even if the authors of these works look from different angles the topic, considering different taxonomies and perspectives, they always focus on single-class object counting.
+A plethora of other surveys or short surveys have been published over the last few years: a non-exhaustive list includes~\cite{DBLP:journals/corr/abs-2003-12783,DBLP:journals/bdcc/GouiaaAS21,PATWAL20232448,DBLP:journals/ijon/BaiMC22,DBLP:journals/ivc/KhanMH23,10.1007/978-981-15-4409-5_76,DBLP:journals/sensors/HassenMT22,DBLP:journals/mta/YangZ23,DBLP:journals/itc/HaoDMLF23,DBLP:journals/ijon/FanZZLZW22}. \csname rev4round3\endcsname{Even if the authors of these works look at the topic from different angles, considering various taxonomies and perspectives, they consistently focus on single-class object counting.}

-Conversely, in this survey, we review the works in the literature concerning class-agnostic object counting, which refers to a new, recent, and different formulation of the classic object counting task.
-Here, the goal is to count objects belonging to arbitrary categories never seen during the training stage, and this new paradigm brings along completely different solutions, including different methodologies, architectures, and benchmarks.
-To the best of our knowledge, the only other existing survey in the literature that addresses this topic is~\cite{D_Alessandro_2023}.
-However, in~\cite{D_Alessandro_2023}, CAC is treated marginally, and the authors did not cover all the existing literature but just a few works, also because the task was just born at the time of writing.
+\csname rev1round2\endcsname{In contrast, our survey is the first to provide a comprehensive and structured overview of CAC methodologies.
+To the best of our knowledge, the only other survey that briefly touches on CAC is~\cite{D_Alessandro_2023}, which covers only a few methods---likely due to the early stage of the task at the time of writing---and does not offer a systematic taxonomy or performance analysis.
+Conversely, our survey introduces several distinct and novel contributions: it organizes CAC methods according to an original taxonomy, systematically analyzes state-of-the-art approaches, compares their performance across benchmarks, and discusses their limitations and open challenges.}